 Our state military records include Civil War muster rolls and copies of World War I enlistment/discharge records for some Kansas servicemen.
 For more information, please see our military records page.

 A. Researchers can view stored objects by contacting the museum curators at KansasMuseum@kshs.org one week or more in advance.
 There may be a curatorial fee of $20/hour, depending on the time required to prepare the objects (these are stored separately from Research Library materials).
 Appointments are scheduled from 8:00 a.m. to 5:00 p.m.
 Monday through Friday, or other times by special permission.

 Additionally, researchers may utilize resources maintained in the Curatorial Offices, including U.S. patent records from 1790 through 1959 and Sears, Roebuck & Co. catalogs, all on microfilm.
 Also available are 3,000 titles in the curatorial library, including works on material culture, museum collecting and administration, and exhibition theory.

-A: No, because the IRS considers libraries and museums as interested parties and appraisals prepared by them as subject to question.
+A: No--the IRS considers libraries and museums as interested parties and appraisals prepared by them are subject to question.
 This is because some libraries and museums in the past competed for gifts by providing high appraisals, so most libraries and museums have appraisal policies similar to ours.
 For more information and links to websites of professional appraisers, please see our appraisal policy page.